top of page

 In an increasingly polarized world, our ability to communicate across divisions is essential to building stronger, more resilient communities.
 Polarization has become one of the biggest barriers to natural resource management today- whether it’s wolves, and use, or climate policy, polarized debates stall decision-making and erode trust.
 Many engagement processes aren’t designed to reduce conflict; too often, they entrench it by overlooking the people, histories, and values shaping conservation debates.
 This interactive workshop provides practical facilitation techniques to reduce polarization and support constructive dialogue in contentious contexts.
 Drawing from real-world examples in human-wildlife conflict, participants will explore strategies to engage diverse values, manage difficult emotions, and design processes that move groups from entrenched positions toward shared goals.
 The session begins with a broader look at how to design effective stakeholder engagement processes aimed at achieving outcomes such as depolarization and conflict resolution.
 It also introduces research-based frameworks from deliberative democracy and conflict resolution, showing how research can inform practice in accessible ways.
 Tailored for Colorado TWS members, many of whom are biologists and managers, the workshop highlights how these skills can strengthen collaboration across disciplines and with communities, helping practitioners apply technical expertise more effectively in socially complex situations.
 Through interactive activities, participants will practice navigating conflict, fostering empathy and perspective-taking, and reframing wildlife issues to open space for more constructive dialogue.

-Title: Plant Identification and seed mixes
+Title: Fundamentals of Plant Identification

-Organizer/Contact: Becky Ruzicka, becky.ruzicka@colostate.edu
+Organizer/Contact: Becky Ruzicka (CSU)

 Workshop Description:

-Title: Field Dressing
+Title: Field Dressing and "Can I eat this?"

 Organizer/Contact: Colorado Parks and Wildlife